-(i) Accounts Receivable
+(j) Accounts Receivable

-Accounts receivable mainly represent amounts due from online payment channels, delivery companies and installment payment by end customers with payment period within one year.
+Accounts receivable mainly represent amounts due from customers and installment payment by end customers with payment period within one year.
 Accounts receivables are recorded net of an allowance for doubtful accounts, if any.
 The Group considers many factors in assessing the collectability of its accounts receivable, such as the age of the amounts due, the payment history, credit-worthiness and the financial condition of the debtor.
 An allowance for doubtful accounts is recorded in the period in which a loss is determined to be probable.
 The Group also makes a specific allowance if there is strong evidence indicating that an accounts receivable is likely to be unrecoverable.
 Accounts receivable are charged off against the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.
 The Company does not have any off-balance-sheet credit exposure related to its customers.
-No allowance for accounts receivable was provided as of December 31, 2016 and 2017 as the Company believes that it is probable the accounts receivable will be fully collected.
-Approximately 4% of the Company's accounts receivable represent output VAT amounts, which are excluded from the Company's merchandise sales revenues.
+No allowance for accounts receivable was provided as of December 31, 2017 and 2018 as the Company believes that it is probable the accounts receivable will be fully collected.

-(j) Inventories, net
+(k) Inventories

 Inventories, consisting of products available for sale, are stated at the lower of cost or net realizable value.
 The cost of inventory is determined using the identified cost of the specific item.
-The Group takes ownership, risks and rewards of the products purchased.
 Inventory is written down for damaged goods and slow-moving merchandise, which is dependent upon factors such as historical and forecasted consumer demand, and the sales promotion.
 When appropriate, write downs to inventory are recorded to write down the cost of inventories to their net realizable value.
 Write downs are recorded in cost of revenues in the Consolidated Statements of Comprehensive Income (Loss).

-(k) Property and Equipment, net
+(l) Property and Equipment, net

-Property and equipment are stated at cost less accumulated depreciation and impairment.
+Property and equipment, net are stated at cost less accumulated depreciation and impairment.
 Property and equipment are depreciated at rates sufficient to write off their costs less impairment and residual value (estimated at 5% of cost) over their estimated useful lives on a straight-line basis.
 Leasehold improvements are depreciated on a straight-line basis over the period of the lease or their estimated useful lives, if shorter.
 The estimated useful lives are as follows: